-Use quinoa in just about any recipe calling for rice or another whole grain, such as rice salads, couscous recipes or pilafs.
-You could try keeping some cooked quinoa on hand to toss into salads, or keep some ready to go in your freezer to add to just about anything.
+Use quinoa in just about any recipe calling for rice or another whole grain, such as rice salads, couscous recipes, or pilafs.
+If you keep some cooked quinoa on hand in either the fridge or freezer, you are always ready to toss it into any dish for added texture, body, and nutrition.

 This small seed has a nutty flavor and fluffy texture that's creamy and slightly chewy at the same time.
 To take advantage of this, prepare it simply with a drizzle of olive oil, a sprinkle of sea salt, and a splash of lemon juice; add a bit of garlic, nutritional yeast, or Parmesan cheese for a satisfying side dish.
 Like rice and other mild grains, quinoa absorbs the flavor of whatever sauce or dressing you choose to serve with it.

 Add some vegetables and a dressing to make an easy quinoa salad, or swap out white rice for quinoa with any kind of stir-fry or fried rice dish.
 Try different ways to eat quinoa for breakfast or start with one of these recipes.

 Look for quinoa near the rice or pasta or in the international foods aisle of your grocery store.
 It's also readily available in the bulk bins or the baking aisle of natural foods stores and online.
 You may find it boxed with seasoning packets near the couscous mixes or in a medley of all three colors.
 Quinoa flour may be stocked with the other flours, with gluten-free products, or in the international or natural foods aisle.
 Look for quinoa flakes near the breakfast oats.